hashchange/jquery.isinview/README.md

 Only acts on the first element of a jQuery collection.
 Returns undefined if the collection is empty.

-The `.hasScrollbar` method can be called on any item in a jQuery collection.
-It attempts to convert items intelligently into a sensible target for a scroll bar query if possible.
-Specifically, `.hasScrollbar()`
+The `.hasScrollbar` method can be called on any sort of item a jQuery collection can hold.
+It attempts to convert the item intelligently into a sensible target for a scroll bar query if possible.
+Specifically,

-- looks for window scroll bars if called on a window, document, or document element (html tag)
+- when called on a window, document, or document element (`<html>` tag), `.hasScrollbar()` looks for window scroll bars
-- looks for scroll bars on the content window of an iframe if called on the iframe element
+- when called on an iframe element, `.hasScrollbar()` looks for scroll bars on the content window of the iframe
-- looks for scroll bars on the body tag itself (!) if called on the body.
-Usually, there aren't any - if you want to find out about window scroll bars, don't call the method on the body.
+- when called on the body, `.hasScrollbar()` looks for scroll bars on the body tag itself (!).
+That's because in exotic scenarios, the body _can_ have scroll bars of its own.
+Usually, there aren't any - if you want to find out about window scroll bars, don't call `.hasScrollbar()` on the body.

 Please be aware that the method checks for the presence of a scroll bar and nothing else.
-It doesn't mean that the scroll bar actually scrolls, or takes up any space:
+It doesn't mean that the scroll bar actually scrolls, or takes up any space in the document:

-- It always returns true for `overflow: scroll`, even if the element doesn't contain content which needs to be scrolled.
+- It always returns true for elements set to `overflow: scroll`.
+That is because scroll bars appear even if an element doesn't contain content which needs to be scrolled.
 - It returns true if there is a scroll bar of width 0, which is the standard behaviour of Safari on the Mac and on iOS.

 ##### .scrollbarWidth( [axis] )